anhinga/julia-notebooks/grimoire-team/design-notes.md

      Then the resulting image point should be obtained as a function `interpolate(img(xlow,ylow), img(xlow, yhigh), img(xhigh, ylow), img(xhigh, yhigh), xnew, ynew)`, and this can change continuously with smooth changes of `xnew` and `ynew`.

+   * We should probably just use https://github.com/JuliaMath/Interpolations.jl to achieve that.